mipops/dvrescue/README.md

 They are:

-**dvloupe** A script that repots on a single frame with color coding and related data.
+**dvloupe** A script that reports on a single frame with color coding and related data.

 **dvmap** A script that makes the arrays used in dvloupe.
 (Not very useful on its own)